New design for Auckland Harbour Bridge shared path announced

 "About a hundred metres long and more than two metres wide, they provide plenty of places for people to rest and enjoy the beautiful views from the iconic bridge," Gliddon said.

-NZTA is also continuing to work on SeaPath, a 4km shared path between Northcote Point and Esmonde Road, Takapuna to ensure the design coordinates with plans for the Harbour Bridge Shared Path.
+NZTA is also continuing to work on SeaPath, a 4km shared path between Northcote Point and Esmonde Rd, Takapuna to ensure the design coordinates with plans for the Harbour Bridge Shared Path.

 SkyPath History:

-The original proposal was for the construction of a 1km long 4m-wide path attached to the bottom of the bridge between Northcote Point and Westhaven.
+The original proposal was for the construction of a 1km-long, 4m-wide path attached to the bottom of the bridge between Northcote Point and Westhaven.

-It was to be connected with SeaPath, a 3km cycle and walkway from Northcote Pt and along the motorway to Esmonde Rd in Takapuna - at a combined cost of $99 million.
+It was to be connected with SeaPath, a 3km cycle and walkway from Northcote Pt and along the motorway to Esmonde Rd in Takapuna - at a combined cost of $99m.

 Both projects were initially forecast to be completed by 2021.

-While the plans have been mooted for more than a decade, the Government announced last August it would fully fund the $67 million project.
+While the plans have been mooted for more than a decade, the Government announced last August it would fully fund the $67m project.

 The project suffered a series of setbacks since it received resource consent in November 2016, including Downer Construction pulling out from building it and the SkyPath Trust withdrawing support from the public-private partnership (PPP) formed to build and toll it.